Three-dimensional non-relativistic chiral massive higher-spin gravity

 \subsection{Lifshitz anisotropic scaling and Schr\"odinger algebra}

-It is well known that the conformal algebra of a $(d+2)$-dimensional flat spacetime $\M_{d+2}$ is $\mso(d+2,2)$, which happens to coincide with the isometry algebra of $AdS_{d+3}$.
+It is well-known that the conformal algebra of a $(d+2)$-dimensional flat spacetime $\M_{d+2}$ is $\mso(d+2,2)$, which happens to coincide with the isometry algebra of $AdS_{d+3}$.
 Within this Lie algebra, one can look for a subalgebra known as the Schr\"odinger algebra $\Sch_{\tz}(d)$ parametrized by a Lifshitz dynamical exponent $\tz$ and the number of spatial dimensions $d$.
-This is the algebra that is relevant for studying various condense matter systems, cf. \cite{Henkel:1993sg,Son:2005rv,Hoyos:2011ez,Geracie:2015drf}.
+This is the algebra that is relevant for studying various condensed matter systems, cf. \cite{Henkel:1993sg,Son:2005rv,Hoyos:2011ez,Geracie:2015drf}.